 “It’s been very rewarding watching these homes develop.
 We’re providing quality homes, in a scenic setting, and bringing sought after affordable options to the local community.”

 The beautiful homes are a mixture of 2, 3 and 4 bedroom houses, as well as 2 bedroom apartments; all with a modern design and crisp neutral decor.
-If you’re interested in finding out more about them, please click here.
+If you’re interested in finding out more about them, please visit our sales website.

 *For the lowest quarter of earners, excluding London, and the most affordable quarter of homes.
 Based on 2016 figures.
 Statistical Digest of Rural England April 2018.